shuvamoyadon/Statistics_And_ML-DL/deepLearning/chap1.md

   * Difference between ML and DL?
   * What is Neuron and Perception?
   * Why Deep Learning?
-  * Use of Deep Learning
+  * When to Use of Deep Learning

   ## What is Deep Learning?